MintMCP

 Connecting AI to Your Data Warehouses

-MintMCP provides native enterprise data connectors:
+MintMCP provides hosted MCP connectors for enterprise data systems:

 Use cases include:

-• Product analytics through natural language queries
+• Product analytics through governed natural language workflows

-• Executive business intelligence without SQL expertise
+• Executive business intelligence with controlled tool access

 AI-Powered Knowledge Management